Letters from Harold Edward 'Pompey' Elliott to his family, June - December 1915 - Part 6

 the camp.
 The first one did no harm

-but a huge fragamrny nearly came right
+but a huge fragment nearly came right

-into in my dug out.
+in into my dug out.
 It was just a wee bit

 high.
 The next one landed amongst